Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

 1.80
 - WBIOmniStorage now supports its own set of MAX_RESOURCE_MULTIPLIER nodes.
-If defined withing the part module, and a global MAX_RESOURCE_MULTIPLIER has the same resource, then the part module's MAX_RESOURCE_MULTIPLIER definition will be used instead.
+If defined within the part module, and a global MAX_RESOURCE_MULTIPLIER has the same resource, then the part module's MAX_RESOURCE_MULTIPLIER definition will be used instead.

 1.79
 - WBIOmniStorage now supports its own set of OMNIRESOURCECOMBO nodes.
 If a combo is defined within the part module and a combo with the same resources is defined as a global OMNIRESOURCECOMBO, then the part's OMNIRESOURCECOMBO will be used.